cosmos72/schemesh/doc/shell/mixed_syntax.md

    Example: `(#!shell alias m less)` is equivalent to `{alias m less}`

-   Note: if you are at REPL top-level, the job is also executed.
+   Note: if you are at top-level, the job is also executed.

 * `(foo #!shell bar)` is equivalent to `(foo {bar})`